dirkwhoffmann/Moira/docs/_sources/Overview/About.md

 # About

-Moira is a Motorola 68000, 68010, 680EC20, and 68020 emulator written in C++.
-It is compatible with macOS, Linux, and Windows.
-The core emulator's source code is published under the MIT license.
+Moira is a Motorola 68000, 68010, 680EC20, and 68020 emulator compatible with macOS, Linux, and Windows.
+The core emulator's source code is written in C++ and published under the MIT license.
 Moira serves as the heart of [vAmiga](https://dirkwhoffmann.github.io/vAmiga), a high-precision emulator for classic Commodore Amiga models.

 ![Screenshot](../images/disassembler.png "Moira screenshot")